onzfonz/comp227/src/content/8/en/part8d.md

 share not only the base attributes but also an attribute called `description`, which is a string in both interfaces.

-Your first job is to declare a new interface that includes the `description` attribute and extends the `CoursePartBase` interface.
+Your first job is to declare a new interface that includes the `description` attribute and extends the `HandheldBase` interface.
 Then modify the code so that you can remove the `description` attribute from both `CourseNormalPart` and `CourseSubmissionPart` without getting any errors.

 Then create a component `Part` that renders all attributes of each type of course part.